Shoulder Injury

 Frozen Shoulder

 This condition occurs when the tissue surrounding the shoulder joint, called the shoulder capsule, becomes so thick and tight that it’s hard to move.
-Bands of scar tissue form and there is less fluid lubricating the joint.
+Bands of scar tissue form, and less fluid is lubricating the joint.
 Treatment for frozen shoulder involves range-of-motion exercises and, sometimes, corticosteroids and numbing medications injected into the joint capsule.
 In a small percentage of cases, arthroscopic surgery is needed.

 Shoulder Impingement

-This is one of the most common causes of shoulder pain for workers that use their hands above shoulder-level to perform their job duties.
+This is one of the most common causes of shoulder pain for workers who use their hands above shoulder level to perform their job duties.
 It occurs when the rotator cuff catches or rubs against the acromium (top of the shoulder), causing the tendon tissue to swell and fray.
-Shoulder impingements are treated by icing, physical therapy, over-the counter anti-inflammatory medications, and in some cases, cortisone injections.
+Shoulder impingements are treated by icing, physical therapy, over-the-counter anti-inflammatory medications, and, in some cases, cortisone injections.

 Tendonitis